Blog Layout

 What is it like for them to witness their child’s anxiety?
 How does the parent respond?
 What does the parent say?
 What does this bring up for the parent?
 What generational patterns are present here, consciously or not?

-Once the parent has a bit more clarity and self connection in their role as leader, they also have more space to receive tips and tricks to connect successfully with their child.
+Once the parent has a bit more clarity and self-connection in their role as leaders, they also have more space to receive tips and tricks to connect successfully with their child.

 The Future is Parent Centric

 Jai parent coaches are fueled with clarity that the way to transform a family is to begin by supporting the parent.
-When a parent has more self awareness, self compassion and connection, and more skills, we will move away from hyperfocusing on managing our children’s behavior and development.
-This gives children the space they need to develop their own self awareness and self correction.
+When a parent has more self-awareness, self-compassion, connection, and skills, we will move away from hyper focusing on managing our children’s behavior and development.
+This gives children the space they need to develop their own self-awareness and self-correction.

-Conscious, peaceful parenting begins with ourselves as adults.
+Conscious, empowered parenting begins with us as adults.

 Meet Your Author, Rebecca Lyddon, Director of Education & Master Trainer